-- (a) The introduction or planting of any plant, or part of any plant, in the bed or margins of any lake, river, modified watercourse or wetland is a permitted activity, provided the following conditions are met: - the planting is undertaken pursuant to a Farm Environmental Management Plan prepared in accordance with Appendix N, or is for the purposes of soil conservation or river control, or for enhancing biodiversity, or for enhancing mahinga kai or taonga species identified in Appendix M; and - (ia) the planting does not restrict access to the lake, river, modified watercourse or wetland that is necessary for giving effect to Rule 78(a) or (b); and - (ii) the planting is not production forestry (excluding forestry species planted pursuant to the Soil Conservation and Rivers Control Act 1941); and
+- (a) The introduction or planting of any plant, or part of any plant, in the bed or margins of a lake, river, modified watercourse or wetland is a permitted activity, provided the following conditions are met: - the planting is undertaken pursuant to a Farm Environmental Management Plan prepared in accordance with Appendix N, or is for the purposes of soil conservation or river control, or for enhancing biodiversity, or for enhancing mahinga kai or taonga species identified in Appendix M; and - (ia) the planting does not restrict access to the lake, river, modified watercourse or wetland that is necessary for giving effect to Rule 78(a) or (b); and

-20 Refer to the Glossary for the definition of "Vegetation flood debris"
+19 Refer to the Glossary for the definition of "Vegetation flood debris"

-- (iii) no plants listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, are introduced or planted in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act. - (c) The introduction or planting of any plant, or part of any plant, in the bed or margins of any lake, river, modified watercourse or wetland not provided for under Rule 76(a) is a discretionary activity. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+- (ii) the planting is not production forestry (excluding forestry species planted pursuant to the Soil Conservation and Rivers Control Act 1941); and - (iii) no plants listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, are introduced or planted in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act. - (c) The introduction or planting of any plant, or part of any plant, in the bed or margins of a lake, river, modified watercourse or wetland not provided for under Rule 76(a) is a discretionary activity. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
 The responsibilities regarding archaeological sites are set out in Appendix S.